 Thinking level resolution

-When a sub-agent runs, its thinking level is resolved in this order:- Agent file
+When a sub-agent runs, its thinking level is resolved in this order:

 - Model-specific fallback — for reasoning models on the OpenAI Responses API, defaults to